Sona-Fathima12/VSDIAT-openlane/README.md

 we have completed floorplanning and placement for our chip layout.
 But if we want to revise the floorplan—especially how the IO pins are arranged—we can do that too.
 For example, in the default setup, the pins are placed at equal distances around the chip.
 But if we want to change their positions, such as moving them to specific sides, we can adjust the configuration settings using the set command.
 To enable custom pin placement, we first check the available configuration switches and change the setting env(FP_IO_MODE) from 1 to 2.
 After that, we re-run the floorplanning step to reflect the updated pin layout.
 Once the new floorplan is generated, we can check the changes using Magic by opening the layout with the magic -T command.

-In the updated layout shown in the image, we can observe that all the IO pins have shifted to the lower half of the core, leaving the upper half empty.
+, we can see that all the IO pins have shifted to the lower half of the core, leaving the upper half empty.
 This confirms that our custom pin placement settings have taken effect, allowing us to tailor the design based on routing ease or other layout considerations.

 ## SPICE deck creation for CMOS inverter

 In VTC (Voltage Transfer Characteristic) SPICE simulations, the first step is to create a SPICE deck.
 This is essentially a netlist that contains all the connectivity details of the components used in the circuit.
 It includes the inputs provided to the circuit and the output points where simulation results are observed.
 One important part is defining how each component is connected, especially the substrate pins, which help tune the threshold voltage of the PMOS and NMOS transistors.
-We also specify the values for PMOS and NMOS—here, both transistors are chosen with the same size for simplicity.
+We also specify the values for PMOS and NMOS—here, both transistors are taken with the same size for simplicity.

 ![image](https://github.com/user-attachments/assets/a885cd55-a7e6-46d1-86ed-f6b0e409f6fa)
 ![image](https://github.com/user-attachments/assets/7e343282-b87e-4f22-a449-a025926a761e)